Anchaltiw/Edtech-landing-page/README.md

 # Edtech-landing-page
-Done using html , css and javaScript
+Done using html and css